Paul O'Grady: 1998–2003: Blankety Blank, travel shows, and Eyes Down

-The Paul O'Grady Show and Paul O'Grady Live: 2004–2011
+2004–2011: The Paul O'Grady Show and Paul O'Grady Live

 O'Grady temporarily stood in for Des O'Connor on ITV's lunchtime chat show Today with Des and Mel, enjoying the feeling of presenting live.
 ITV executives then offered him his own daytime chat show: The Paul O'Grady Show.
 There was initial press concern that O'Grady's style of adult humour would not be appropriate for a daytime slot, but ITV's controller of entertainment, Mark Wells, declared that "Paul is one of the funniest people on television – he deserves to be on it far more than he is."

-The show first aired in October 2004 from 5-6pm and saw O'Grady interviewing celebrity guests; it represented "a glorious mix of seemingly unscripted banter, chat and slapstick humour".
+The show first aired in October 2004 from 5 pm to 6 pm and saw O'Grady interviewing celebrity guests; it represented "a glorious mix of seemingly unscripted banter, chat and slapstick humour".
 In producing the show, O'Grady worked with many old friends, including warm-up man Andy Collins.
 The series was a hit, attaining between 2.5 and 2.7 million viewers daily.
 According to O'Grady biographer Neil Simpson, the series was "a riotous, endearingly kitsch romp with no pretensions to be anything other than pure entertainment.
 In some ways it was pure vaudeville[...]
 There were novelty acts, talking dogs, whistling goldfish, extraordinary stories.
 His audience laughed like drains at his anecdotes and were brought right into the heart of the show."
 The inclusion of his dog, Buster, on the show proved particularly popular with audiences.
 The show gained a devoted following, with many fans attending the screenings; often, as many as a hundred had to be turned away.
 Describing those attending the screenings, Simpson noted that "Groups of middle aged women dominate—but they are joined by beautiful twenty-something women with flawless make-up, flash City boys with Louis Vuitton briefcases, hip-looking students out for a good time and pensioners just wanting a laugh in the afternoon."